 - (1) Includes amounts deferred pursuant to our 401(k) plan. - (2) The amounts in this column reflect cash bonuses awarded at the discretion of the Compensation Committee.
-The 2010 amounts reflect the over-achievement of the financing goal applicable to our 2010 annual cash bonus program.
-The 2012 amounts reflect credit awarded at the discretion of the Compensation Committee with respect to two of the performance goals applicable to our 2012 annual cash bonus program and additional bonus amounts awarded to Mr. Aguiar and Dr. Mammen for their individual contributions, as discussed in greater detail in the "Annual Cash Incentive Compensation" section of the "Compensation Discussion and Analysis" beginning on page 30. - (3) The amounts in this column represent the aggregate grant date fair value of stock awards granted to the officer in the applicable fiscal year computed in accordance with FASB ASC Topic 718.
-See Note 8 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed on February 26, 2013 for a discussion of all assumptions made by the Company in determining the grant date fair values of its equity awards.
-Each named executive officer was granted a RSA in February 2012, the vesting of 50% of which was tied to the achievement of one of three possible performance goals, as described in greater detail in the "Performance-Based Vesting in 2012 and 2013" section of the "Compensation Discussion and Analysis" beginning on page 26.
-The grant date fair value of the performance-contingent portion of these awards assuming that one of the milestones was achieved is \$199,210 in the case of Mr. Winningham and \$90,550 in the case of the other named executive officers.
+The 2013 amounts reflect credit awarded at the discretion of the Compensation Committee for partial achievement of two of the performance goals applicable to our 2013 annual cash bonus program as well as the significant contributions of our named executive officers and employees in furtherance of the Spin-Off.
+Additionally, the amounts awarded to Messrs.
+Winningham, Shafer and Aguiar and Dr. Mammen reflect the Compensation Committee's discretion to increase their 2013 bonus amounts in recognition of their individual contributions during 2013, as discussed in greater detail in the "Annual Cash Incentive Compensation" section of the "Compensation Discussion and Analysis" beginning on page 31. - The amounts in this column represent the aggregate grant date fair value of stock awards granted to the officer in the applicable fiscal year computed in accordance with FASB ASC Topic 718.
+See Note 10 of the notes to our consolidated financial statements in our Annual Report on Form 10-K filed on March 3, 2014 for a discussion of all assumptions made by the Company in determining the grant date fair values of its equity awards.
+Each named executive officer was granted RSAs in February 2013, the vesting of 50% of which was tied to the achievement of one of three possible performance goals, as described in greater detail in the "Performance-Based Vesting in 2012 and 2013" section of the "Compensation Discussion and Analysis" beginning on page 27.
+The grant date fair value of the performance-contingent portion of these awards assuming that one of the milestones was achieved is \$244,420 in the case of Mr. Winningham and \$111,100 in the case of the other named executive officers.
 In accordance with SEC rules, the grant date fair value of any award subject to a performance condition is based on the probable outcome of the performance conditions.
 At the time these awards were made, it was not probable that any of the performance milestones would be achieved and therefore no amount attributable to the performance contingent portion of these awards is included in the "stock awards" column.
-One of the performance goals applicable to these awards has since been achieved. - (4) The amounts in this column reflect cash bonus awards earned by the named executive officers under our 2010, 2011 and 2012 annual cash bonus plans, which were paid in the first quarter of the following year.
-The 2012 annual cash bonus plan is discussed in greater detail in the "Annual Cash Incentive Compensation" section of the "Compensation Discussion and Analysis" beginning on page 30. - (5) Reflects a tax-gross up payment in 2011 on an iPad gift given as a reward for approval of VIBATIV® (telavancin) by regulatory authorities in the European Union, and a \$500 401(k) matching contribution by the Company in each of 2011 and 2012.
+One of the performance goals applicable to these awards has since been achieved. - (4) The amounts in this column reflect cash bonus awards earned by the named executive officers under our 2011, 2012 and 2013 annual cash bonus plans, which were paid in the first quarter of the following year.
+The 2013 annual cash bonus plan is discussed in greater detail in the "Annual Cash Incentive Compensation" section of the "Compensation Discussion and Analysis" beginning on page 31. - (5) Reflects a tax-gross up payment in 2011 on an iPad gift given as a reward for approval of VIBATIV® (telavancin) by regulatory authorities in the European Union, and a \$500 401(k) matching contribution by the Company in each of 2011,2012 and 2013.
 The gross-up payment on the iPad gift and the 401(k) matching contributions were provided to all Company employees.